jackmerrill/maatt.fr/content/about.md

 ### Programming

 I’ve messed around with software and programming for about the past 7 years or so now.
 I’ve dabbled in tons of languages but always come back to Golang and JavaScript.
-I'm currently learning C and Assembly, and I plan to learn Swift.
+I'm currently learning C, Assembly, and Java, with plans to learn Swift and MATLAB.
 Anything I make that’s public is likely on [Sourcehut](https://sr.ht/~doamatto/) or [GitHub.](https://github.com/doamatto)